 No building can be taller than a palm tree

 As you explore the island, you will notice that building aren’t more than a couple stories high.
 The people of Kauai did not want to see their island become the next Waikiki and so there is a law that no buildings can be taller than the palm trees.
-You will see a few exceptions, notably the Kauai Marriott Resort and the St. Regis in Princeville, they were built prior to the implementation of the rule.
+You will see a few exceptions, notably the Kauai Marriott Resort and the Princeville Resort, they were built prior to the implementation of the rule.

 One of the most shocking things for us the first time we were in Hawaii was how early the sun sets.
 In December, the sun sets before 6 pm!
 Factor this in while planning your day… the good news is that you will most likely be up early due to the time change.
 There is no daylight savings time in Hawaii.

 If you go during the winter months, the waters around the island can be quite rough with surf advisories being very frequent.
 Expect that there might be some days where it’s not safe for you to do any type of water activities in the ocean.
 Make sure that you have some land activities planned or take advantage of Kauai’s rivers.
 Kauai has the only navigable rivers in the state and the longest river is Wailua river at 19.2 miles and is the only navigable river by boats larger than kayaks.
 Smaller navigable waterways include the Waimea, Hanape’pe, Lumahai, and Hanalei Rivers.
 Several tour companies offer kayak and SUP tours on those rivers.